KushajveerSingh/KushajveerSingh.github.io/src/content/docs/books/general_programming/the_pragmatic_programmer_your_journey_to_mastery.md

 -   If you don't listen to them, they won't listen to you.
 Encourage people to talk by asking questions, or ask them to restate the discussion in their own words.
 -   Always respond to email and voicemail, even if the response if "I'll get back to you later."
 This makes them feel that you haven't forgotten them.

+When communicating with users

+-   The users have a vague idea of what they want to achieve, but they neither know nor care about the details.
+That is your job, to guess intent and convert it to code.
+-   So don't give the users a requirements document to sign, as this will force them to make random changes to save face and sign it to get you out of their office.
+-   Instead give them code that runs, and that they can play with.

 ## How to write comments

 -   For non-API things, restrict the commenting to discussing why something is done, its purpose and its goal, as the code already shows how it is done.